Raicuparta/ditching-facebook-friends-with-js/README.md

-# Ditching useless friends with Facebook data and JavaScript

 Friendships are hard to maintain.
 So much energy is wasted maintaining friendships that might not actually provide any tangible returns.
 I find myself thinking "Sure I've known her since kindergarten, she introduced me to my wife, and let me crash at her place for 6 months when I was evicted, but is this *really* a worthwhile friendship?".

 I need to decide which friends to ditch.
 But what's the criteria?
 Looks?
 Intelligence?
 Money?